 I’m so excited about how this DIY shower tile on a budget turned out!

-I really love the blue flower mosaic tile, it’s definitely the star of the show!
+I really love the blue flower mosaic tile, it’s definitely the star of the show and makes this tile shower feel unique!

-You can find more pictures of the finished guest bathroom here and if you would like to learn how I installed the custom shower niche, I have a separate post saved here.
+You can find more pictures of this DIY small bathroom remodel on a budget here and if you would like to learn how I installed the custom shower niche, I have a separate post saved here.

 Tina